Dorothée Contour

 Why can't anyone accuse your brand of greenwashing?

 Because our commitments are verifiable and we work in complete transparency.
-The Fairminded label represents the best guarantee of quality and purity of our ethical gold.
+The Fairmined label represents the best guarantee of quality and purity of our ethical gold.

 We want to believe that one day our way of working will become a standard.